Close Menu

 Q: What is the best way to find affordable food in Madrid?

 A: The best way to find affordable food in Madrid is to explore the city’s many markets, such as Mercado de San Miguel and Mercado de Antón Martín, or to try traditional tapas bars, which offer a wide range of affordable food options.
-(See Also: Where to Eat Late Night in Singapore?
+(See Also: Where to Eat in Ithaca?
 Best Kept Secrets)

 Q: Can I find affordable food in the trendy neighborhoods of Malasaña and Chueca?